fakoua/soxa/README.md

   // Only either `socketPath` or `proxy` can be specified.
   // If both are specified, `socketPath` is used.
   socketPath: null, // default

-  // `httpAgent` and `httpsAgent` define a custom agent to be used when performing http
-  // and https requests, respectively, in node.js.
-This allows options to be added like
-  // `keepAlive` that are not enabled by default.
-  httpAgent: new http.Agent({ keepAlive: true }),
-  httpsAgent: new https.Agent({ keepAlive: true }),

-  // 'proxy' defines the hostname and port of the proxy server.
-  // You can also define your proxy using the conventional `http_proxy` and
-  // `https_proxy` environment variables.
-If you are using environment variables
-  // for your proxy configuration, you can also define a `no_proxy` environment
-  // variable as a comma-separated list of domains that should not be proxied.
-  // Use `false` to disable proxies, ignoring environment variables.
-  // `auth` indicates that HTTP Basic auth should be used to connect to the proxy, and
-  // supplies credentials.
-  // This will set an `Proxy-Authorization` header, overwriting any existing
-  // `Proxy-Authorization` custom headers you have set using `headers`.
-  proxy: {
-    host: '127.0.0.1',
-    port: 9000,
-    auth: {
-      username: 'mikeymike',
-      password: 'rapunz3l'
-    }
-  },

   // `cancelToken` specifies a cancel token that can be used to cancel the request
   // (see Cancellation section below for details)